29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 1. In this written work, we composed a part of our hypothetical research, which is the review of related literature and studies.
 2. In this written work, we made another output for hypothetical research.
 This time, about research design and sampling populations.
 3. In this written work, we made another output for the same hypothetical research.
 The topic this time was about the methodology of gathering the data from our samples.
+4. In this written work, we wrote paper about the type of data analysis we would use on our hypothetical research.

 ### What information was the most interesting/surprising to you?
 #### **3rd Quarter**